AbstractThinker0/tadabor/README.md

 ## Credits

 - [quran-json](https://github.com/risan/quran-json) project for the compilation of chapter names and their transliteration
-- Tanzil project for their Quran translation ( Check the bottom /public/res/quran-simple-plain.txt )
+- Tanzil project for the Quran text compilation ( Check the bottom /public/res/quran-simple-plain.txt )
 - Computer Research Center of Islamic Sciences (noorsoft.org) and Tanzil Project (tanzil.info) and Zekr Project (zekr.org) for the Quran roots compilation ( Check the bottom /public/res/quran-root.txt )

 ## Local use